In 2020-21, I am a Fellow with the Ohio State Global Arts and Humanities Discovery Theme Human Rights: Pasts and Futures.

-- What are we doing when we engage in ethical thought and talk (as in the preceding bullet point)?
+What are we doing when we engage in ethical thought and talk?

 In pursuing these questions, I am gripped both by the methodologist’s goal of understanding and improving our practices of inquiry, and by the practitioner’s aim of making substantive progress in philosophical inquiry.